jonasbohmann/democraciv-discord-bot/README.md

 ####  Twitch

-If you want to use the Twitch announcements feature, you have to get an API key from [here](https://dev.twitch.tv/console/apps) and add it to the `token.json` in the config folder.
+If you want to use the Twitch announcements feature, you have to get an API key from [here](https://dev.twitch.tv/console/apps) and add it to the `token.py` in the config folder.

-You can configure everything else that is Twitch related in the `config.json`.
+You can configure everything else that is Twitch related in the `config.py`.

-If you do not want to use the Twitch announcements feature, you have to set `enableTwitchAnnouncements` in the `config.json` to `false`.
+If you do not want to use the Twitch announcements feature, you have to set `TWITCH_ENABLED` in the `config.py` to `False`.

 ####  Reddit

-Notifications for new posts from a subreddit are enabled by default, but can be disabled in the `config.json`.
+Notifications for new posts from a subreddit are enabled by default, but can be disabled in the `config.py`.
 Unlike the Twitch Notification module, we don't need to register an API key for Reddit.

-You can configure everything else that is Reddit related in the `config.json`.
+You can configure everything else that is Reddit related in the `config.py`.

-If you do not want to use the Reddit announcements feature, you have to set `enableRedditAnnouncements` in the `config.json` to `false`.
+If you do not want to use the Reddit announcements feature, you have to set `REDDIT_ENABLED` in the `config.py` to `False`.

 ##  Features